nishamuktewar/techtree/20180212-triage/countering-adv-attacks-nisha.md

 # Countering adversarial attacks

-The idea is to spend 3-4 hours looking deeper.
-You should have in mind both the technical focus of a report, and the prototype.

-One thing that came to my mind is that if we give some random noise as input to a classifier it will classify it to one of the classes, right?
-So there's no
+Adversarial examples show that many modern machine learning algorithms can be broken in surprising ways.
+These failures of machine learning demonstrate that even simple algorithms can behave very differently from what their designers intend.
+For instance, make them classify a car as a toaster, when for a human eye it still appears as a car.

 ## What is the technical focus of the report?
-### Are there one or perhaps two algorithms to hang the report on or to focus on in the prototype?

 The report should demonstrate two things:

-#### 1. Exploiting the sensitivity of ML algorithms that cause them to behave differently
+#### 1. Exploit the sensitivity of ML algorithms that cause them to behave differently

-For instance, make them classify a car as a toaster, when from a human vision it still appears as a car.

 Types of attacks:
    - non-targeted, where the attacker simply wants to misclassify the image
    - targeted, when the attacker wants to classify the image as a specific class